Version 0.59.0

 Rotation transformations

-Rotations cause geometrix objects to spin around a given axis.
-In trCAD, rotations generally follow the right hand rule that defines their movement direction.
+Rotations cause geometric entities to spin around a given axis.
+In trCAD, rotations generally follow the right-hand rule that defines their movement direction.
 Negative angle values can be used to spin into the opposite direction.

 Example